semgrep/bento/PRIVACY.md

 * The number of results that were fixed or archived since the last run, and
 * Hashes of the repository and commit for which Bento produced these results,

-In addition, we collect a hashed version of the repo and commit Bento was run on.
 We consider this information more sensitive and do NOT associate it with user-identifiable information.

 ### Data NOT collected

-We try hard to balance our desire to collect data for improving Bento and its underlying tools with our users' need for privacy.
-It does not leave your computer and is not sent or shared with anyone.
+We strive to balance our desire to collect data for improving Bento and its underlying tools with our users' need for privacy.

+The following items don't leave your computer and are not sent or shared with anyone.

 * Source code
 * Raw repository names, filenames, or commit hashes,